On Wednesday, Quinn McKenzie adopted a dog and changed her life. On Thursday, she tried to get somebody to notice. On Thursday night, somebody did…

 Thus, Crazy for You the story of Quinn, who decides to adopt a dog–such a little change–and sparks changes in the lives of her best friends, her parents, her students, and the two men who love her.

-Animal Note: Katie is taken directly from my dog, Rosie, an equally anxious, equally nervous, equally endearing rescue dog.
+On animals: Katie is taken directly from my dog, Rosie, an equally anxious, equally nervous, equally endearing rescue dog.
 I will be indebted forever to Melissa Copher and the rest of my first period senior English class at Beavercreek High School who gave me Rosie for Christmas a thousand years ago (1987?).
 She’s still the best Christmas present I’ve ever gotten.

-Character Note: Most of the characters in Crazy for You came from the short stories in my MFA thesis.
+On characters: Most of the characters in Crazy for You came from the short stories in my MFA thesis.

 One story was about a fifteen-year-old named Quinn who watched as her eighteen-year-old sister Zoe went after the mailman for reading her love letters from her Marine boyfriend, Nick (“The Day My Sister Shot the Mailman and Got Away With It, Of Course”).
 I liked Zoe and Nick a lot, but I was most fascinated by Quinn which led to an unfinished short story about Zoe backing out of her wedding to Nick halfway down the aisle and Quinn fixing the whole thing, even though she was half in love with Nick herself.
 It was clear to me in writing this story that Zoe and Nick were never going to make it, and I began to wonder, in the way that writers do about their characters, about what would happen to them and to Quinn in twenty years, when they were older and smarter and getting close to that point that hits most people around forty where they realize they’re not going to live forever and they start going after what they really want in life.